 Truly, the happiness of lovers, children, with a new plaything and mad to handle it.
 But when they are tired of the game - ah, well, I will have nothing of it.
-No, I will be the type and patroness of spinsters, the noble army of old maids shall gather about my tomb to do homage to me.
+No, I will be the type and patroness of spinsters, the noble army of old maids shall gather about my but there was nothing in that;

+tomb to do homage to me.